 Course Description: This course will provide advanced study of applications of quantitative methods in the practice of educational research and will reinforce and build upon concepts and skills acquired in EDRS 811.
 It will employ a modular approach and will contain advanced study of techniques appropriate to analysis of data from tests and surveys; group-experimental and quasi-experimental design; selected multivariate procedures and factor analysis.
 Students will learn through a combination of text reading assignments, critical analysis of professional journal articles, and hands-on experience in using a computer program for data analysis, and application activities.
-Students will be expected to identify and report on quantitative methods used in published research, to analyze data using the Statistical Package for Social Sciences (SPSS), and to provide written reports of methodology and results.
+Students will be expected to identify and report on quantitative methods used in published research, to analyze data, and to provide written reports of methodology and results.